Wed July 2, 2014

 “There are places where we should and could use hydraulic fracturing to produce natural gas, but there are other places that we should not," he said.
 "And for me the areas that are questionable would be wildlife refuges, parks, subdivisions, [and] places like the North Fork where there are other values that are equally important."

-The Senator also talked about natural disasters, the NASA, the Affordable Care Act, immigration reform, the Farm Bill, and his campaign.
+The Senator also talked about natural disasters, the NSA, the Affordable Care Act, immigration reform, the Farm Bill, and his campaign.

-He will face Republican Cory Gardener in the November general election.
+He will face Republican Cory Gardner in the November general election.

 Udall also stopped in Ridgeway to speak with voters on his tour of the Western Slope.